NiKiTaCrAzY/Music-Downloader/README.md

   Linux: python3 install.py
   Windows: python install.py

 Step 3.
-Run main.py script ( the same command as in step 2 but with replacing install.py to main.py )
+Run main.py script ( the same command as in step 2 but with replacing install.py to main.py and adding --name "Track's Name" )

 # Requirements